Regian Eersel: Two sport lightweight champion

-Eersel faced Sinsamut Klinmee for the inaugural ONE Muay Thai Lightweight title at ONE on Prime Video 3 on October 21, 2022.
+Eersel faced Sinsamut Klinmee for the inaugural ONE Muay Thai Lightweight World Championship at ONE on Prime Video 3 on October 21, 2022.
 He captured the championship by split decision.

 Eersel made his first lightweight Muay Thai title defense in an immediate rematch with Sinsamut Klinmee at ONE Friday Fights 9 on March 17, 2023.
 He won the fight by a fourth-round knockout.
 Eersel was awarded a $50,000 bonus following this victory.

+Eersel defended his Muay Thai title against Dmitry Menshikov at ONE Fight Night 11 on June 9, 2023.
+He won the fight by a first-round knockout.

+Eersel faced Alexis Nicolas at ONE Fight Night 21 on April 6, 2024, he lost his Kickboxing title via unanimous decision.

+The rematch between Eersel and Nicolas for the ONE Lightweight Kickboxing World Championship took place on October 5, 2024, at ONE Fight Night 25.
+He won the title via unanimous decision.

+The trilogy bout between Eersel and Nicolas took place on April 5, 2025, at ONE Fight Night 30.
+At the weigh-ins, Eersel failed the hydration test and came in at 170.5 pounds, 0.5 pounds over the lightweight limit.
+As a results, Eersel was stripped of the title and Nicolas was eligible to win it.
+He won the fight via unanimous decision.

+Eersel defended his Muay Thai title against George Jarvis at ONE Fight Night 34 on August 2, 2025.
+He won the fight via TKO in the first round, scoring two knockdowns in just under 90 seconds.

 Personal life

 Eersel and his girlfriend have two daughters.